maxviazov/Spring-Frameworks-/Migrating-to-Spring-Framework-5.x.md

 ### Dropped support

 The Spring Framework no longer supports: Portlet, Velocity, JasperReports, XMLBeans, JDO, Guava (replaced by the Caffeine support).
-If those are critical to your project, you should stay on Spring Framework 4.3.x (supported until 2019).
+If those are critical to your project, you should stay on Spring Framework 4.3.x (supported until 2020).
-Alternatively, you may create custom adapter classes in your own project (possibly derived from Spring).
+Alternatively, you may create custom adapter classes in your own project (possibly derived from Spring Framework 4.x).

-### Libraries

-* Jackson 2.9+
-* EhCache 2.10+
-* Hibernate 5.0+
-* OkHttp 3.0+
-* XmlUnit 2.0+

 ### Commons Logging setup

 Spring Framework 5.0 comes with its own Commons Logging bridge in the form of the 'spring-jcl' module that 'spring-core' depends on.
 This replaces the former dependency on the 'commons-logging' artifact which required an exclude declaration for switching to 'jcl-over-slf4j' (SLF4J / Logback) and an extra bridge declaration for 'log4j-jcl' (Log4j 2.x).

 Now, 'spring-jcl' itself is a very capable Commons Logging bridge with first-class support for Log4j 2, SLF4J and JUL (java.util.logging), working out of the box without any special excludes or bridge declarations for all three scenarios.

 You may still exclude 'spring-jcl' from 'spring-core' and bring in 'jcl-over-slf4j' as your choice, in particular for upgrading an existing project.
 However, please note that 'spring-jcl' can easily supersede 'jcl-over-slf4j' by default for a streamlined Maven dependency setup, reacting to the plain presence of the core Log4j 2.x / Logback providers at runtime.

 Please note: For a clean classpath arrangement (without several variants of Commons Logging on the classpath), you might have to declare explicit excludes for 'commons-logging' and/or 'jcl-over-slf4j' in other libraries that you're using.